Epic-Busta/PaperMC-Container/README.md

 # PaperMC-OpenJ9
-A Paper Minecraft server for Docker, using the OpenJ9 JVM.
+A Paper Minecraft server for Docker, using the OpenJ9 JVM and Bash Scripts.

 ## Features
 * Download and run any version of a Paper server .jar
 * Choose to automatically/prompt update to the latest version of paper on launch.
 * Uses OpenJ9 JVM for better container performance.
 [Here's why.](https://steinborn.me/posts/tuning-minecraft-openj9/)
+* Futureproof: Will work for any version of paper from the past and into the future.
+This docker image may never need updating.

 ## How to use this image
 This image can be pulled from the [Docker Hub](https://hub.docker.com/repository/docker/epicbusta/papermc-openj9).